Caramelized onion and goats cheese tart

 Say hello to your new favorite weekend lunch!
 Caramelized balsamic vinegar onion jam, goat’s cheese, and a smattering of thyme in an egg-based, creamy tart is my idea of a cracking Sunday brunch.
 Throw in a dressed, green salad on the side of this caramelized onion and goats cheese tart, and it’s pretty much perfect!

-Now, remember that Caramelized balsamic onion and thyme jam I posted a few weeks ago?
+Now, remember that Caramelized balsamic onion jam recipe I posted a few weeks ago?
 It shines so brightly in this dish.
 A buttery pastry crust, the sweetness of the onions alongside the tart flavor of goat’s cheese is a perfect match to it!
 It’s one of my favorite things to serve over a long, lazy lunch with friends.

 What you need to get started making this goat’s cheese tart…